 On a typical Friday night I am

-Out somewhere playing music in front of people - sometimes for
+Out somewhere playing music in front of people.

 The most private thing I’m willing to admit